Irwin Dambrot: Basketball career

 Dambrot's CCNY team also won the 1950 National Invitation Tournament (NIT), the only time that one school has won both the NCAA and NIT tournaments in the same season.
 Dambrot was the only senior starter on the CCNY roster that season.

 A January 19, 2003, article in the New York Daily News described Dambrot as "a sharp-shooting forward known for his relentless enthusiasm."

-Dambrot was selected in the first round (seventh overall) by the New York Knicks in the 1950 NBA draft, though he chose a career in dentistry after graduating from Columbia University Dental School.
+Dambrot was selected in the first round (seventh overall) by the New York Knicks in the 1950 NBA draft, though he chose a career in dentistry after graduating from CCNY to go to the Columbia University College of Dental Medicine soon afterward.

 On March 26, 1951, Dambrot and his CCNY teammates Ed Roman, Ed Warner, Norm Mager, Al "Fats" Roth, Herb Cohen, and Floyd Layne were arrested on charges of shaving points in three games during the 1949–50 season.
 They pleaded guilty to misdemeanor charges of point shaving.
 All received suspended sentences, except for Warner, who received a six-month prison sentence because he had a prior run-in with the law.

 According to a March 20, 1996, article in the New York Times by Ira Berkow, "the CCNY players who were convicted had accepted bribes from gamblers not to throw games, but to keep them under the point spreads.
 The players received just a few thousand dollars for their efforts, which took place during the season, but not during tournament games."

-Dambrot's nephew, Keith Dambrot, coached LeBron James when the future NBA star was at St. Vincent–St. Mary High School, and he is the current head basketball coach at the Duquesne University.
+Dambrot's nephew, Keith Dambrot, coached LeBron James when the future NBA star was at St. Vincent–St. Mary High School, and was a head basketball coach for both the University of Akron and Duquesne University.